Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 There is a very large number of choices among development tools.
 I will focus on the ones that I use, and which serve well in a "pro" environment.
 But the choice of tools is often dictated by an organization, and if not, then is a very personal and idiosyncratic choice.

-## Most Likely
+## Current Phase

-This is a very cursory overview of the tools I use the most in a Python project.
-If there is need/interest, we can cover them in more detail at a later date:
+This is a very cursory overview of the tools I will use in this current simple prototype.
+They are also the tools I use the most in any Python project.

 1. ***[PyCharm](https://www.jetbrains.com/pycharm/):*** This is a full featured [integrated development environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment).
 It includes editors, project management (technical, not business admin), debuggers, and so on.